 The election of a director requires a plurality of the votes cast at the Meeting.
 Stockholders may not cumulate their votes.
 If you vote "Withhold Authority" with respect to a nominee, your shares will not be voted with respect to the person indicated.
-Because a director is elected by a plurality of the votes cast at the Meeting, votes to withhold authority, or no votes, will have the effect of a vote against the nominee.
+Because a director is elected by a plurality of the votes cast at the Meeting, votes to withhold authority, or no votes, will have no effect on the election of the nominee.
 Abstentions will not be included in determining the number of votes cast and, as a result, will have no effect on this proposal.